raspberrypilearning/encoded-art/en/step_3.md

 Decide which **parameters** your functions will need.
 Here are some ideas:
 + A `colour` parameter to allow you to modify the colour of the shapes that you have created
-+ A `size` parameter to allow you to adjust the size of the shape or image
++ A `size` parameter to allow you to adjust the size of the shape or image.
 + An `outline` parameter that adds a different colour to the edge of a drawing

 --- /task ---